Procrastination Pays Off for Some Last-Minute Tax Filers

 The bonus may not be worth the wait for cash-strapped taxpayers

-This tax season, the IRS gave a rare gift to procrastinators: interest earnings on refunds paid out after April 15.
+The IRS gave a rare gift to procrastinators this tax season: interest earnings on refunds paid out after April 15, 2020.

 Usually, the IRS only pays interest on refunds that remain unprocessed 45 or more days after the tax-filing deadline.
-This year, the IRS will pay interest on refunds that were not paid out as of April 15—even though it moved the tax-filing deadline to July 15—meaning last-minute filers automatically qualified for delayed-refund interest.
+But the IRS will pay interest on refunds that were not paid out as of April 15 in 2020 for the 2019 tax year—even though it moved the tax-filing deadline to July 15 in response to the coronavirus pandemic.
+Last-minute filers automatically qualified for delayed-refund interest.

-- The IRS is paying higher interest rates than current high-interest savings accounts and short-term CDs
+- The IRS is paying higher interest rates than high-interest savings accounts and short-term CDs in 2020.

-On delayed refunds, the IRS will pay taxpayers an interest rate of 5% per year, compounded daily, for the second quarter ending June 30, and 3% for the third quarter ending Sept.
+The IRS will pay taxpayers an interest rate of 5% per year on delayed refunds, compounded daily, for the second quarter ending June 30, 2020, and 3% for the third quarter ending Sept.
 30. These rates are higher than what most would receive in a short-term CD or high-yield savings account.

-While a delayed refund means getting a little bonus by way of interest, that may be little comfort during a period of record unemployment, when refunds could provide some taxpayers with additional cash.
+While a delayed refund means getting a little bonus by way of interest, that might be little comfort during a period of record unemployment, when refunds could provide some taxpayers with additional cash.

 There’s no way to figure out exactly when someone will receive their refund, particularly for those filing paper returns rather than electronic.
-(And interest payments may come separately from the refund.)
+And interest payments might come separately from the refund.
 The best way to track a refund status is the IRS’ “Where’s My Refund?” tool.